me2d09/neutron.beer/_events/2019-02-gutberlet.md

         You can also have one, see [neutron.beer#info-for-speakers](/#info-for-speakers).
     is_lightning: true
 ---
 After the summer break we are going to meetup again.
 We will discuss about small neutron sources.
-First will be the talk of Thomas Gutberleth followed with few short "lightning talks" (up to 5 minutes).
+First will be the talk of Thomas Gutberlet followed with few short "lightning talks" (up to 5 minutes).